 Follow our exciting and varied history from the start as a small craft enterprise in 1922, through the beginnings of adhesive technology in 1975 to current developments - BÜHNEN was and still is always close to the customer.

-The current year is also marked by many small and large changes:
+The current year is also marked by both smaller and larger changes:

 With effect from 01.01.2019, Bert Gausepohl, Managing Director for many years, has joined Bühnen Klebesysteme as a further shareholder.

-"As a co-partner, new and interesting perspectives arise for me.
-I am convinced that Bühnen, with its highly competent team of committed employees, is optimally positioned for the challenges of the future and can therefore make excellent use of potential growth opportunities," says the new co-partner Bert Gausepohl.
+"As a shareholder, new and interesting perspectives arise for me.
+I am convinced that Bühnen, with its highly competent team of committed employees, is optimally positioned for the challenges of the future and can therefore make excellent use of potential growth opportunities," says the new shareholder Bert Gausepohl.

 Jan Hunke becomes further managing director